Problems with logging in, processing orders, or updating your store can arise, leading store owners to question, Is Shopify Down?

 Shopify does not usually offer compensation for downtime unless stipulated in specific terms.
 Check your agreement or contact support for clarification.

-4. What is the status of Shopify?
+4. What is Shopify status?

 Shopify status shows the platform's operational health, indicating if services are running smoothly.
 Check the Shopify Status page for updates on issues or maintenance.